JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

 [//]: # (title: Build and run Kotlin Multiplatform application)

-Kotlin Multiplatform uses Gradle as a build system.
+Kotlin Multiplatform (KMP) uses Gradle as a build system.
 The KMP IDE plugin detects targets declared in the build script and provides run configurations for all supported targets.

 The [KMP IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform)